MHFerdous/MHFerdous/README.md

 <div align="center">

-I'm actively seeking **Junior Flutter Developer** roles — onsite or remote.
+I'm actively seeking **Junior Flutter Developer** roles, onsite or remote.
 Whether you have an opportunity, a project, or just want to connect, feel free to reach out!

 <br/>